 - Nontraditional supermarkets provide convenience, they have a wider customer base, and they know the local market well; things that a large format retailer may lack.
 For example, Lotte offers a wide selection of international foods at very low prices; the store also has a different customer base and a wider trade area.
-Consequently, such a retailer is less likely to be affected by the arrival of a large grocery store. - While a direct competitor in the discount department store category, the existing K-Mart is older, less visible from main streets, and does not sell groceries.
+Consequently, such a retailer is less likely to be affected by the arrival of a large grocery store. - While a direct competitor in the discount department store category, the existing K-Mart is older, less visible from main streets, and does not sell a full line of groceries (the store has a dry grocery component but does not sell produce).
 Without improvements, K-Mart may experience increased competition and could potentially face significant economic pressures.
 If a vacancy results, it could be challenging to find a similar tenant.